-of due to subsidiaries not subject to enforceable netting arrangements.
+(1) of our subsidiaries not subject to enforceable netting arrangements.
 (2) Amounts not subject to enforceable netting arrangements include balances with subsidiaries which have not acceded to the MLA or other balances not governed by netting provisions of any Master Netting Agreement.
 (3) Excludes margin money assets of \$976 million (2022: \$518 million) and liabilities of \$988 million (2022: \$600 million) presented under Due from subsidiaries and Due to subsidiaries respectively on the Statements of financial position.

-Pledged assets and transfers of financial assets
+Note 40 Pledged assets and transfers of financial assets